cosine99/Indiness/src/content/pages/index.md

 ---

 Indiness – Your Indian Business partner will perceive your desideratum and stipulate your strategy to bring your business to India.
-With experts from the field, you can discover the best road map to capture Indian market.
+With experts from the field, you can discover the best road map to capture the Indian market.